ephel-lang/ephel/README.md

     P3 : @A[ @B || `C[ Q ] || @D ]              with @A, @D in P1 and @B in P2
 ```

-For instance, in P2 `B (resp.
-P3 `C and P1 `D) has information related to:
+For instance, in the P2 process, \`B (resp.
+P3 for \`C and P1 for \`D) has information related to:
 - its sibling ambient
 - its parent ambient

 ### Reduction implementation sketch

-Each scoped Ambient process is in charge on performing embedded action and
+Each scoped Ambient process is in charge of performing embedded action and
-function application on presence of events.
+function application on the presence of events.

-So, with this minimal representation each Ambient is able to perform
+So, with this minimal representation, each Ambient can perform
 `in`, `out` and `open` with or without an objective move.

 Functions are not represented in remote processes because the event used for
-its reduction is manage by the surrounding ambient.
+its reduction is managed by the surrounding ambient.

 #### Message movement using objective ambient action